 Subscriber Profile Migration:

-Read the porting requirements carefully for the new mobile operator.
+- Read the porting requirements carefully for the new mobile operator.

-Routing in mobile network after MNP:
+Routing of calls and SMS in the mobile network after MNP:

 THE SERVING OPERATOR CAN BE IDENTIFIED before MNP, from a mobile number or MSISDN.
 From the country code and network code present in MSISDN, a call or SMS can be sent to the serving mobile network operator.
 For example, if a Vodafone subscriber dials an Airtel New Delhi India subscriber.
 Based on country code, the message for a call first reaches India, then based on network code call reaches the Airtel Delhi GMSC.

 After the MNP, a mobile number and network operator don’t correlate.
 This leads to maintaining an MNP database.
 Then a call or SMS originates, and it queries the MNP database.
 Then routes to the serving operator.
 For example, if a subscriber is called, which is now an Airtel subscriber after MNP, before MNP, it was a Vodafone subscriber.
 The call first reaches Vodafone, then an MNP database lookup is performed, and the call is routed to Airtel.